Work (thermodynamics): Conservation of energy

-A pre-supposed guiding principle of thermodynamics is the conservation of energy.
+A fundamental guiding principle of thermodynamics is the conservation of energy.
 The total energy of a system is the sum of its internal energy, of its potential energy as a whole system in an external force field, such as gravity, and of its kinetic energy as a whole system in motion.
 Thermodynamics has special concern with transfers of energy, from a body of matter, such as, for example a cylinder of steam, to the surroundings of the body, by mechanisms through which the body exerts macroscopic forces on its surroundings so as to lift a weight there; such mechanisms are the ones that are said to mediate thermodynamic work.

 Besides transfer of energy as work, thermodynamics admits transfer of energy as heat.
 For a process in a closed (no transfer of matter) thermodynamic system, the first law of thermodynamics relates changes in the internal energy (or other cardinal energy function, depending on the conditions of the transfer) of the system to those two modes of energy transfer, as work, and as heat.
 Adiabatic work is done without matter transfer and without heat transfer.
 In principle, in thermodynamics, for a process in a closed system, the quantity of heat transferred is defined by the amount of adiabatic work that would be needed to effect the change in the system that is occasioned by the heat transfer.
 In experimental practice, heat transfer is often estimated calorimetrically, through change of temperature of a known quantity of calorimetric material substance.

 Energy can also be transferred to or from a system through transfer of matter.
 The possibility of such transfer defines the system as an open system, as opposed to a closed system.
 By definition, such transfer is neither as work nor as heat.

 Changes in the potential energy of a body as a whole with respect to forces in its surroundings, and in the kinetic energy of the body moving as a whole with respect to its surroundings, are by definition excluded from the body's cardinal energy (examples are internal energy and enthalpy).